sagarj590/Classic-Arcade-Game-Clone-Frogger/README.md

 # Classic-Arcade-Game-Clone-Frogger
-# Classic-Arcade-Game
 ## Project Requirements
 You will be provided with visual assets and a game loop engine; using these tools you must add a number of entities to the game including the player characters and enemies to recreate the classic arcade game "Frogger".

 ## How to play the game
-- Use arrow keys 'up', 'right', 'down' and 'left' to move the boy on the grass, to get him to the river without colliding with the bugs on the stone path.
+- Use arrow keys up,  down, right and left to move the boy on the grass, to get him to the river without colliding with the bugs on the stone path.
-- If the boy collides with the bugs, he has to go back to the start point either by refreshing or hitting "Play Again" button.   - If you successfully move the boy with no collisions, you win the game and twinkling animation appears.
+- If the boy collides with the bugs, he has to go back to the start point.
+This can be done either by refreshing or hitting "Play Again" button.
+- If you successfully move the boy with no collisions, you win the game and twinkling animation appears.
 - If you want to reset the game, please refresh the page.

 ## How I learnt to make the game run